-I am a Brazilian social scientist currently working as a postdoctoral fellow at the University of Konstanz.
-My work examines how institutions shape and are shaped by the interactions between state and society.
-I am particularly interested in the dynamics of participatory democracy - how groups engage with policymaking and implementation, and how administrations respond to these forms of participation.
-My recent work has explored the legacy of corporatist policymaking in new democracies, participation in local health policies, and the judicialization of participation.
-I also engage with conceptual and methodological questions about how social scientists and legal theorists think about institutions.
-My research sits at the crossroads of socio-legal studies, comparative politics, and political sociology.
+I am a Brazilian social scientist and postdoctoral fellow at the University of Konstanz.
+My research examines how institutions mediate interactions between state and society, with a focus on participatory governance and the ways organized groups engage with policymaking and implementation.
+I study how public administrations respond to demands for inclusion and how these dynamics evolve over time.
+My recent work explores the legacy of corporatist policymaking in new democracies, participation in local health governance, and judicial behavior in politically polarized contexts.
+I also engage with conceptual and methodological debates on how institutions are theorized across social science and legal scholarship.
+My work sits at the intersection of public law, comparative politics, and political sociology.
+I am a co-organizer of the Law and Political Economy network at the Law and Society Association.

 Picture: Weekend Argus, 19 June 1993 edition